AdyID/IaC/SUBMISSION.md

-# PhaseTree IaC Assessment - Requirements Completion Status
+# IaC Assessment - Requirements Completion Status

 *This submission includes a fully containerized FastAPI application, Terraform IaC for AWS infrastructure, and CI/CD pipelines in GitHub Actions.
 All core requirements are implemented, with ECS services and ALB deployment blocked by AWS account limitations.*